How to Organise an Elective in the UK as an Overseas Trained Student

 Surgical: General Surgery, Cardiothoracic Surgery, Trauma Surgery, Orthopaedics and Trauma, Neurosurgery, Obstetrics and Gynaecology, Anaesthetics

-Medical: Cardiology, Gastroenterology, Renal Medicine, Neurology, Paediatrics, Diabetes A&E is under a separate application process.
+Medical: Cardiology, Gastroenterology, Renal Medicine, Neurology, Paediatrics, and Diabetes A&E are under a separate application process.
 If you wish to do an elective with HEMS.

 Study Medicine Online